 - Preheat oven to 350 degrees F (180 degrees C).
 Line a small loaf pan with parchment paper; set aside.

-- In a large mixing bowl, mix together almond flour, salt, baking soda, and cinnamon.
+- In a large mixing bowl, mix together almond flour, salt, baking powder, and cinnamon.

 - Add the coconut oil, maple flavored syrup, vanilla extract, and eggs.